UO-BGMP/deduper-goodez/Part1.md

 ---

 ### Pseudocode to dedupe a SAM file
-##### *NOTE: For now the code is designed for reads which are single-end, uniquely mapped, soft clipped, and untrimmed.*
+##### *NOTE: For now, the code is designed for reads which are single-end, uniquely mapped, soft clipped, and untrimmed.*

-(Before running the code, sort the BAM file by chromosome and position using `samtools`.)
+(Before running the code, sort the SAM file by chromosome and position using `samtools`.)

 Utilize `argparse` to take in files and any other options the user might specify